Unlock a world of privilege and prestige with Maltese citizenship through the Malta Citizenship by Merit Program.

 program?

-A: Malta no longer grants citizenship solely based
+A: Malta no longer grants

-on financial contributions.
-Instead, applicants must now meet merit-based
+citizenship solely based on financial contributions.
+Instead, applicants

-criteria, such as cultural, scientific, economic, or philanthropic
+must now meet merit-based criteria, such as cultural, scientific,

-contributions to Malta.
-While financial investment may still be
+economic, or philanthropic contributions to Malta.
+While financial

-part of one’s profile, it's no longer a guaranteed route to citizenship.
+investment may still be part of one’s profile, it's no longer a

 Bottom line: There is no fixed cost anymore.
 Eligibility depends on merit, meaningful engagement, and alignment with Malta’s national interest.